-Aegon minimizes concentration risks by maintaining a well-diversified portfolio across and within investment categories such as assets class, geographical region and industry sector.
+Aegon minimizes concentration risks by maintaining a well-diversified portfolio across and within investment categories such as asset class, geographical region and industry sector.
 Investing in a larger number of separate market risks can also introduce concentration risks; separate exposures could all generate losses at the same time, perhaps due to a shared exposure to another risk factor.
 Aegon manages this exposure through the Credit Name Limit Policy (CNLP).
-The CNLP covers all asset classes such as equity, cash, credit, and derivatives.For information regarding quantitative details related to Aegon's market and credit risk concentrations, see IFRS Annual Report 2017 of Aegon Group, Note 4, "Equity market risk and other investments risk" on page 201 - 202, and "Credit Risk Concentration" on page 187 -190.
+The CNLP covers all asset classes such as equity, cash, credit, and derivatives.
+For information regarding quantitative details related to Aegon's market and credit risk concentrations, see Note 4, "Equity market risk and other investments risk" on page 201-203, and "Credit Risk Concentration" on page 184 -187 of the Integrated Annual Report 2018 of Aegon Group.